Hornbill-Docs/itom-user-guide/itom-user-guide/jobs/job-queue.md

 ## Activating, canceling, and deleting jobs

-Above the **Create New** button, there are three action buttons you can use to activate, cancel, and delete jobs.
+Near the **Create New** button, there are three action buttons you can use to activate, cancel, and delete jobs.
 To take these actions on one or more jobs, select each job by clicking its checkbox next to its Job ID.

 ### Activate Selected Jobs Now
 Click this button to enable all selected deferred jobs to be activated for processing.